Patrick Awuah Jr.

 Patrick Awuah Jr. (born 1965) is a Ghanaian engineer, educator, and entrepreneur.
-Awuah established Ashesi University in 2002.
-Awuah has won many awards as an individual and as the founder of Ashesi University.
+Awuah established Ashesi University, a private, not-for-profit Ghanaian institution in 2002.
+He has received awards as an individual and as the founder of Ashesi.

 Life

 Awuah grew up in Accra, Ghana.
 He attended the Achimota School where he was a house prefect.

 He moved to the U.S. in 1985 to attend Swarthmore College with a full scholarship.
 He earned bachelor's degrees in Engineering and Economics, graduating in 1989.
 Following graduation, Awuah worked as a software engineer and program manager for Microsoft from 1989 to 1997.
-At Microsoft, he met his future wife, software testing engineer Rebecca Awuah.
+At Microsoft, he met his future wife, Rebecca, a software testing engineer.

 In 1997, Awuah left Microsoft with the goal of returning to Ghana to educate the next generation of African leaders.
 He enrolled at the Haas School of Business at UC Berkeley, focusing his work on preparing a business plan for Ashesi.
 Awuah, Nina Marini, and other graduate students from Berkeley went to Ghana to do a feasibility study for opening a private university there.
 Awuah graduated with his MBA in 1999.
 That same year, he moved back to Ghana with his family to found Ashesi University.
 Awuah continues to serve as the president of Ashesi University.